Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ### Edit Gamelist
 Allows you to manage a list of games and performance-demanding apps.
 When any listed app is launched, Encore Tweaks automatically switches to the **Performance** profile.

+### Create WebUI Shortcut
+Allows you to create a shortcut to Encore Tweaks WebUI, WebUI X is required.

 ### Save Logs
 Stores Encore daemon logs in internal storage for troubleshooting purposes.
 These logs can help diagnose issues or confirm profile behavior.